-Far East Texas, straddling with border with Louisiana, Caddo lake covers 225,400 acres of Cypress swamp.
-It doesn’t look like Texas: tall, old cypress trees kneeling in the water, Spanish moss trailing down to still waterways.
-The lake isn’t like the ones around the DFW metroplex.
-It’s not wide or speedboat-friendly, and wasn’t built for Fourth of July celebrations and kids learning to ski.
-Instead, it’s a twisted pasta bowl of bayous, ponds, canals and creeks.
+In far East Texas, sharing a border with Louisiana, lies Caddo Lake, which covers 225,400 acres of Cypress swamp.
+It doesn’t look like Texas: Tall, old cypress trees kneel in the water while Spanish moss hangs from the limbs.
+What’s more, the lake isn’t like the ones around the DFW Metroplex.
+It’s not wide or speedboat-friendly, and it wasn’t built for Fourth of July celebrations and kids learning to waterski.
+Instead, it’s a twisted gumbo bowl of bayous, ponds, canals and creeks.
 Only the people who live on the shores in remote, half-flooded towns like Uncertain, Texas, know how to navigate it.

 If you’d like to find a swamp thing, stay in a historic cabin, lose cell service, fish over 70 species, and paddle along 50 miles of waterways, there’s simply no place on earth like Caddo Lake.
-It’s only three hours away, so a friend and I took off over a weekend, pooling our money for a stay at a nearby La Quinta Inn—so very classy—just because.
+It’s only three hours away, so a friend and I took off over a weekend, pooling our money for a stay at a nearby La Quinta Inn.

 We spent the first part of a dreary Saturday nearby in Jefferson, Texas, one of those quiet, charming small towns built on the merit of a general store with famous five-cent hot coffee, pre-Civil War history and legends of Bigfoot.

 We spend the rest of the day and most of Sunday at the lake itself.
-It’s full of small, swampy towns, the swampiest and smallest of which is Uncertain, Texas, where the Caddo Lake State Park can be found and where people can cruise their boats right up to the little cafes that can be found there.
-We try the Shady Glade Cafe first, after reading many reviews that stated it was “about what you’d expect” and “a typical small town diner”.
-It’s the sort of place that boasts locals gathering out front, cornmeal-crusted catfish–a true Southern delicacy–fried okra and a 16-oz chicken fried steak.
+It’s full of small, swampy towns, the swampiest and smallest of which is Uncertain, Texas, where the Caddo Lake State Park can be found and where people can cruise their boats right up to the little cafes.
+We try the Shady Glade Cafe first after reading many reviews that stated it was “about what you’d expect” and “a typical small town diner.”
+It’s the sort of place that boasts locals gathering out front, cornmeal-crusted catfish—a true Southern delicacy—fried okra and a 16-oz chicken fried steak.
 It sounded like ideal waterfront dining.

 It appears off the side of the one-lane highway, only recognizable because of the ice machine out front.